 Reports on this page compiled and prepared by MALIK MERCHANT

 [We continue our news coverage of Mawlana Hazar Imam and members of his family with a fresh page for 2023.
 We invite our readers to click HERE for coverage of stories between July 13, 2021 and December 31, 2022 where “anchor links” have been provided so that readers can zero in on specific items they wish to read.
-Anchor links are also being inserted on this 2023 page for direct access to news stories — Ed.]
+Anchor links are also being inserted on this 2023 page for direct access to specific news stories — Ed.]

 ANCHOR LINKS TO NEWS COVERAGE FROM JANUARY 1, 2023 (CHRONOLOGICAL SEQUENCE)

 - January 9, 2023: Prince Rahim Aga Khan and Princess Zahra lead Ismaili Imamat and AKDN delegation to “Climate Resilient Pakistan” conference in Geneva

 - January 20, 2023: Prince Rahim Aga Khan attends reception in honour of Dr. Farhad Daftary

 - February 13, 2023: Prince Rahim addresses World Government Summit in Dubai